Justin-12138/baselearn/docker/README.md

-  import      Import the contents from a tarball to create a filesystem image inspect     Return low-level information on Docker objects kill        Kill one or more running containers load        Load an image from a tar archive or STDIN logs        Fetch the logs of a container pause       Pause all processes within one or more containers port        List port mappings or a specific mapping for the container rename      Rename a container restart     Restart one or more containers rm          Remove one or more containers rmi         Remove one or more images save        Save one or more images to a tar archive (streamed to STDOUT by default) start       Start one or more stopped containers stats       Display a live stream of container(s) resource usage statistics stop        Stop one or more running containers
+  import      Import the contents from a tarball to create a filesystem image inspect     Return low-level information on Docker objects kill        Kill one or more running containers

+  logs        Fetch the logs of a container

+  pause       Pause all processes within one or more containers port        List port mappings or a specific mapping for the container rename      Rename a container restart     Restart one or more containers rm          Remove one or more containers rmi         Remove one or more images

+  start       Start one or more stopped containers stats       Display a live stream of container(s) resource usage statistics stop        Stop one or more running containers